By: John Webb, Maine Criminal Defense Attorney for Over a Quarter Century

 You’ll want to know upfront how an attorney will bill you for their time and how their pay structure works.
 If you need to ask about payment options, now’s the time to do it.

-You should also ask about the possibility of additional fees during the course of your case.
+You should also ask about the possibility of additional fees during your case.
 You’re probably going to have to pay court fees as well, so you want to avoid any unexpected charges by your attorney.

 You should also ask about forms of payment.
 Do they take credit cards?
 If so, which ones?